Common Subject Terms

 Use NOT with caution as good items can be eliminated from your results.

-For instance, searching for global warming not climate change will return results on global warming, but not those dealing with climate change.
+For instance, searching for cats not dogs will return results on cats, but not those dealing with dogs.

 Parentheses are used to communicate to the database the order in which it should resolve the AND, OR, & NOT statements by nesting query terms.